sveno1990/sno-azure/README.md

   SKU: `Standard_D4s_v3`
 - Assign the Service Principal the Owner role on the resource group (of the vm)
 - Create a second resource group
-- Assign the Service Principal the contributor role on the second resource group (of the vm)
+- Assign the Service Principal the Owner role on the second resource group (of the vm)
 - create a second subnet in the bastion vm virtual network with the name: `controlPlane`
 - Login in the VM and do the following:
   - `sudo dnf install wget tar git -y `